fadedlamp42/faded-writing/README.md

 A blog-like archive for ideas I want to remember, develop, and share.

+This page will never be done and, especially at first (2025-05-30), most sections will be small stubs or simple headers which I'll fill in over time.

+Regardless, I hope you find something useful here.
+PRs to clean up formatting, fix typos, or add content are welcome, but beware that I'll be quite picky about larger contributions given this is more of a personal archive than a community project.

 ## Achieving Speed of Thought (SoT)

 1. Maximizing the Speed of Intent formation (S)